getify/Functional-Light-JS/manuscript/ch8.md

 OK, so a little bit of memory is needed for each function call.
 No big deal under most normal program conditions, right?
 But it quickly becomes a big deal once you introduce recursion.
 While you'd almost certainly never manually stack thousands (or even hundreds!) of calls of different functions together in one call stack, you'll easily see tens of thousands or more recursive calls stack up.

-The `isOdd(..)` / `isEven(..)` pairing throws a `RangeError` because the engine steps in at an arbitrary limit when it thinks the call stack has grown too much and should be stopped.
+The `isOdd(..)`/`isEven(..)` pairing throws a `RangeError` because the engine steps in at an arbitrary limit when it thinks the call stack has grown too much and should be stopped.
 This is not likely a limit based on actual memory levels nearing zero, but rather a prediction by the engine that if this kind of program was left running, memory usage would be runaway.
 It is impossible to know or prove that a program will eventually stop, so the engine has to make an informed guess.

 This limit is implementation dependent.
 The specification doesn't say anything about it at all, so it's not *required*.
 But practically all JS engines do have a limit, because having no limit would create an unstable device that's susceptible to poorly written or malicious code.
 Each engine in each different device environment is going to enforce its own limits, so there's no way to predict or guarantee how far we can run up the function call stack.

 What this limit means to us as developers is that there's a practical limitation on the usefulness of recursion in solving problems on non-trivially sized data sets.
-In fact, I think this kind of limitation might be single biggest reason that recursion is a second-class citizen in the developer's toolbox.
-Regrettably, recursion is an after thought rather than a primary technique.
+In fact, I think this kind of limitation might be the single biggest reason that recursion is a second-class citizen in the developer's toolbox.
+Regrettably, recursion is an afterthought rather than a primary technique.

 ### Tail Calls